dfernandezramos/dfernandezramos.github.io/content/posts/dotnetinabox.md

 ---
 <br />

 So this is one of the hundred important things in my to-dig list.
 Just investigating the surface of this topic now I know how .NET works and I can have a conversation about this.
 Exaggerating things, before clarifying things on this topic for the post a conversation with me would be something like: "I use Mono because is the same thing as .NET but on macOS... but what is .NET?
-Well... the thing that makes my C# stuf work on a computer".
+Well... the thing that makes my C# stuff work on a computer".

 As always, if you find something wrong or you miss something in this post feel free to comment down below and I will make the proper corrections.